egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 ### Next Features

-1. Automatically change the icon of each macro in the layout view --> If you know how this can be achieved via the commandline, please let me know by adding an issue.
+1. Automatically change the icon of each macro in the layout view --> If you know how this can be achieved via the commandline, please let me know by adding an Pull Request.
 2. Making sure it works with different colors.